 Why You Should Seal Chalk Paint?

-The very first question, before you start, is to figure out why does chalk paint actually need to be sealed?
+The very first question, before you start, is to figure out why does chalk paint actually needs to be sealed.

-Well to cut the long story short, chalk paint is known for the antique-style look that it delivers when applied to wood furniture.
+Well, to cut a long story short, chalk paint is known for the antique-style look that it delivers when applied to wood furniture.

-Simply leaving the chalk-painted surface bare (with no topcoat sealer) will also mean that the unfinished surface is not capable enough to withstand day-to-day wear and tear.
+However, simply leaving the chalk-painted surface bare (with no topcoat sealer) will mean that the unfinished surface is not capable enough to withstanding day-to-day wear and tear.

 5 Sealants for Your Chalk Paint Project